 Chinese NDM-86 magazine

 In comparing magazines from the Russian 7.62x54R version (on right) with the Chinese .308 version you can see there are several differences.
 The bottom of the rear end tabs hook under the magazine release lever on the SVDs receiver.
 Note the Russian tab design is taller.

 Front tabs in profile.
 The Russian magazine has a curved body because that is the only way to feed a rimmed cartridge reliably.

 From the bottom you can see the most dramatic design difference.
 The Russian magazine body has a hexagonal shape which is tapered at the front.
 The magazine well on the Russian SVD receiver is similarly shaped.
 The Chinese .308 NDM-86 magazine is a more traditional box-type design with straight sides and a receiver magazine well to match.
 These magazines are in no way interchangeable.
-However the bottom base plate on the 7.62x54R magazine is interchangeable between the Russian SVD and Romanian PSL magazines in 7.62x54R.
+However the bottom base plate on the 7.62x54R magazine is interchangeable between the Russian SVD and Romanian PSL magazines.

 The followers are very different as well as the feed lips over the rear of the opening.
 The Russian magazine must be loaded by inserting the cartridge just forward of the rear of the mag and pushing back.
 The Chinese .308 magazine is loaded in the traditional manner of pushing the cartridge straight down into the body of the magazine.

 хамелеон СВД снайперская

 Russian "Chameleon" sniper vest.
 Holds 2 magazines per pouch (ten total) plus a middle accessory pouch for flares, etc.